MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-mobile.md

 - **cortanaKWSSwitchToggle** - When a user tap on KWS switch in Cortana settings page.
 - **cortanaMicPermissionDialogButtonClick** - When a user grants or declines mic permission on Cortana canvas.
 - **cortanaOpen** - When a user opens Cortana canvas.
-- **cortanaOptionsOpen** - When the user taps options button on Cortana canvas
+- **cortanaOptionsOpen** - When the user taps options button on Cortana canvas.
 - **cortanaSafetyFirstActions** - When the user accepts safety first declaration.
 - **cortanaSafetyFirstLaunch** - When the user opens Cortana for the first time after FRE is finished.
 - **cortanaSettingsOpen** - When a user opens Cortana settings page via clicking Cortana settings button on Cortana canvas.